PSMA PET Scan Advanced Imaging for Accurate Prostate Cancer Staging

 • Initial staging of newly diagnosed prostate cancer

-• Detecting recurrence when PSA levels begin to rise
+• Detecting recurrence when PSA levels rise

 • Identifying spread to lymph nodes or bones